-Two sensors must be installed in the pool loop, as shown in Figure 6.
+Two sensors must be installed in the pool loop, as shown in Figure 5.
 The inlet sensor for the temperature control must be installed in the pool loop within 12" (30 cm) of the inlet to the heater.
-This sensor is not installed in a well.
-For sensitivity, it must be installed in direct contact with the pool water flow.
 The second sensor, the high limit sensor, must be installed in the pool loop within 12" (30 cm) downstream of the heater outlet.
 This sensor is a capillary and bulb.
 It shall be used with the immersion well that is provided.